cockroachdb/pebble/docs/memory.md

 > typically they are useful only for releasing non-memory resources
 > associated with an object during a long-running program

 This language is somewhat frightening, but in practice finalizers are run at the end of every GC period.
-Pebble does not use finalizers for correctness, but instead uses them for its leak detection facility.
+Pebble primarily relies on finalizers for its leak detection facility.
 In the block cache, a finalizer is associated with the Go allocated `cache.Value` object.
 When the finalizer is run, it checks that the buffer backing the `cache.Value` has been freed.
 This leak detection facility is enabled by the `"invariants"` build tag which is enabled by the Pebble unit tests.

+There also exists a very specific memory reclamation use case in the block cache that ensures that structs with transitively reachable fields backed by manually allocated memory that are pooled in a `sync.Pool` are freed correctly when their parent struct is released from the pool and consequently garbage collected by the Go runtime (see `cache/entry_normal.go`).
+The loose guarantees provided by the runtime are reasonable to rely on in this case to prevent a memory leak.